ITWSDataScience/CorronaryDeathAndScoailDeterminantsInUSA2019/README.md

 * The `codes` directory contains all the codes used.

 * The `work_dump` directory contains all the miscallenous files related to our project, including raw files and others.

+#### Reproducability:

+The project report in the `documentation` directory contains detalied information about the analysis done and how to reproduce the same.

+#### Results: